No. 18 Va. Tech stages epic comeback, tops Arkansas 35-24

 With Arkansas leading 24-7, wide receiver Drew Morgan caught a 74-yard pass from Allen in the third quarter, but then fumbled at the 1 and the ball rolled out of the back of the end zone for a touchback.
 However, the Razorbacks were bailed out because Virginia Tech was called for illegal hands to the face, giving them a first down - although 65 yards back down the field.
 But the fumble still proved costly as the Razorbacks would have to punt the ball away four plays later.

-Morgan was ejected later in the game for unsportsmanlike conduct.
+Morgan was ejected later in the game for unsportsmanlike conduct when he spit in the face of an opponent.

 STEALING FROM THE SPONSOR?